Version: 15.73 Date: 11 July 2020

 VL = Vladimir Volkov, Tomsk University, Russia

-Y = Y Full Team using data from the 1000 Genomes Project
+Y = Y Full Team (Russian) using data from published and commercial next-generation sequencing samples

-YSC = Thomas Krahn, MSc (Dipl.-Ing.) of Family Tree DNA's Genomics Research Center
+YSC = Thomas Krahn, MSc (Dipl.-Ing.) formerly of Family Tree DNA's Genomics Research Center

 Back to Y-DNA Tree Trunk